Lalita Mata

 Quick Facts

-beauty of wisdom, compassion, inner refinement, and Devi grace
+Wisdom, beauty, compassion, inner refinement, and divine grace

 The Story and Significance of Lalita Mata